DavidStrieder/coupon_project/README.md

->Comment:
-Technically, all customers were offered a coupon, but only some chose to use it.
-Therefore, the estimated causal effect pertains to the impact of **using** a coupon on the conversion rate.
-As there is no data about customers that did not receive any coupons, this analyis critically relies on the assumption that receiving a coupon does not influence the conversion rather other than through using the coupon (similar to exclusion restriction in iv settings).
+**Comment**: Technically, all customers were offered a coupon, but only some chose to use it.
+Therefore, the estimated causal effect pertains to the impact of using a coupon on the conversion rate.
+As there is no data about customers that did not receive any coupons, this analysis critically relies on the assumption that receiving a coupon does not influence the conversion rather than through using the coupon (similar to exclusion restriction in iv settings).

->References:
-Most of this analysis follows standard causal inference literature, for details we refer to, e.g., Causal Inference: What if by Miguel Hernán and James Robin or Causal Inference: The Mixtape by Scott Cunningham.
+**References**: Most of this analysis follows standard causal inference literature, for details we refer to, e.g., Causal Inference: What if by Miguel Hernán and James Robins or Causal Inference: The Mixtape by Scott Cunningham.
 We use the DoubleML package to implement the main model based on Chernozhukov et al. (2018).
-For details on DAGs and in particular the backdoor criterion we refer to Judea Pearl's Causality book.
+For details on DAGs, and in particular the backdoor criterion, we refer to Judea Pearl's Causality book.

 ### EDA

 First, some basic checks.
-The data does not contain missing values and the covariates are already standardized.
+The data does not contain missing values and the covariates appear to be already standardized.

 ```python